Getting Hired at a Ski Shop

 Where to Apply

 It’s important to apply early.
 If you can, go in and apply in person.
-Look for job listings in the local newspapers, online, and via word of mouth.
+Look for ski shop job listings on JobMonkey and also on our Secondary Job Board in the local newspapers, online, and via word of mouth.
 If you have a particular store you want to work at, be confident and ask the manager if they are hiring.

 If you want to work in a ski resort in a foreign country, you must have a work visa.
 Some shops are owned by the ski resort or some other larger company that have the ability to apply for visas for qualified foreign workers.
 Finding a job in a foreign country and gaining a work visa can be a challenging process, but totally worth it.
 Try contacting ski shops and resorts, they may be able to help you with the process.